richardguerre/flow/plugins/slack/think.md

   - These messages can be summarized and ordered correctly by an AI.
 - Create a task from a Slack message (from Slack)
 - Auto-reply to Slack messages
+- Add Slack reminders as items in the Flow inbox

 ## How does the user choose which channels to post into?